ctbngoc1/cnn_brain_mri/README.md

-# Brain Tumor MRI Image Classification Using an OvF Strategy with CNNs
+# Brain Tumor MRI Image Classification Using a One-vs-Followers Strategy with CNNs

 ## Overview